shubham151-asu/internship-application-systems/README.md

 	sample run :
 		./main -h=google.com -p=ipv4 -t=45 -c=65 -i=2
-		This will send ICMP Echo message to google IPv4 address after resolution with TTL limit 45, total number of package to be sent is 65, interval or delay between each message is 2 seconds
+		This will send ICMP Echo message to google IPv4 address after resolution with TTL limit 45, total number of packets to be sent is 65, interval or delay between each message is 2 seconds